ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## ObjectStateLimitation

-A Limitation to specify if the User has access to Content with a specific ObjectState.
+A Limitation to specify if the User has access to content with a specific ObjectState.

 |                 |                                                                          |
 |-----------------|--------------------------------------------------------------------------|